Foreveryoungx/Scoreboard/README.md

 # Scoreboard
-## This is a application
+## This is a application made the concept of learning the fundementals of React
-> Craeting a Scoreboard with React
+> Creting a Scoreboard with React
 >